Total 25-OH Vitamin D Immunoassay Development

 Patent release reagent for Vitamin D

 Future Diagnostics holds a patent in the field of conducting an immunoassay of 25-OH Vitamin D in blood or blood components, notably serum or plasma.
 The invention pertains to an immunoassay method, including point-of-care tests.
-Samples of blood or blood components are tested for total Vitamin D or Vitamin D metabolites, in particular 25-OH Vitamin D using an agent to release Vitamin D from endogenous binding proteins.
+Samples of blood or blood components are tested for total Vitamin D or Vitamin D metabolites.
+In particular 25-OH Vitamin D is tested using an agent to release Vitamin D from endogenous binding proteins.

 Do you miss a Vitamin D assay in your product range?

 Future Diagnostics is your partner when you require an immunoassay to detect total 25-OH Vitamin D.